Mapita/Canary/docs/index.md

 Completed test "leftPad => returns the input when it's as long as or longer than the input length".
 (0.000s) Completed test "leftPad => pads shorter inputs with spaces to match the desired length".
 (0.000s) Completed test group "leftPad".
 (0.001s)
-Completed test group "Canary".
-(0.003s)
-Finished running 4 tests.
+Completed test group "leftPad package".
+(0.002s) Finished running 4 tests.
-✓ Canary (0.003s)
+✓ leftPad package
-  ✓ leftPad (0.001s)
+  ✓ leftPad
-    ✓ returns the input when it's as long as or longer than the input length (0.000s) ✓ pads shorter inputs with spaces to match the desired length (0.000s) 4 of 4 tests passed.
+    ✓ returns the input when it's as long as or longer than the input length ✓ pads shorter inputs with spaces to match the desired length 4 of 4 tests passed.
 Status: OK
 ```